ft-interactive/buildpack-logstash/README.md

 You should now be ingesting data via Logstash!
 Note that Logstash is kinda tempermental and you should really review your logs to ensure it's working.

-### Adding Logstash plugins:
+### ~~Adding Logstash plugins:~~

+** Note, this presently doesn't work because of some issue with how the Heroku slug compiler uses Ruby.
+If you need a custom plugin, I recommend installing it *post-build* by setting your Procfile as such: **

+`logstash: logstash/bin/logstash-plugin install logstash-output-slack; logstash/bin/logstash -f logstash.conf`

-This is optional.
-To set a list of Logstash plugins to install, supply an env var named LOGSTASH_PLUGINS with each item separated by semi-colon:
+~~This is optional.
+To set a list of Logstash plugins to install, supply an env var named LOGSTASH_PLUGINS with each item separated by semi-colon:~~

-`LOGSTASH_PLUGINS="logstash-output-slack;logstash-input-websocket"`
+~~`LOGSTASH_PLUGINS="logstash-output-slack;logstash-input-websocket"`~~